-- Sending emails
+- a.
+Sending Emails

-- Preparing workshops
+- b.
+Preparing Workshops

-- Writing speeches, welcomes and reflections
+- c.
+Writing speeches, welcomes and reflections

-- Making phone calls
+- d.
+Making phone calls

-- Typing letters and agendas
+- e.
+Typing letters and agendas

-- Putting together notebooks
+- f.
+Putting together conference materials

-- o Practice, practice, PRACTICE!
+- g.
+Practice, practice, PRACTICE!

 All of the above, and much more, must be done behind the scenes in order to make those few moments up front of the crowd possible.
 But don't worry, the preparation is often as much, or even more fun, than the actual event.
 From inside jokes, to telling stories and laughing until you cry, the preparation will be as much fun as your attitude is willing to let it be!